 While deficiency usually has nothing to do with insufficient dietary intake there are some severe consequences to those who have trouble taking up vitamin B12.
 Some of the other causes of deficiencies could occur in people with the following:

-Even though diet is usually not the reason for deficiency it can sometimes occur in those people who are vegans.
-High intake of fiber has been known to worsen an already imbalanced vitamin diet.
+Even though diet is usually not the reason for deficiency, it can sometimes occur in those people who are vegans.
+A high intake of fiber has been known to worsen an already imbalanced vitamin diet.
 Those who are vegetarians should use a vitamin B12 supplement.

-Vitamin B12 deficiency has also been known to lead to hyperhoocysteinaemia which is a possible risk factor to an even more dangerous disease called occlusive vascular disease.
+Vitamin B12 deficiency has also been known to lead to hyperhomocysteinemia which is a possible risk factor to an even more dangerous disease called occlusive vascular disease.